christophenne/glasskube-argocd-demo/README.md

     server: https://kubernetes.default.svc
   project: default
   source:
-    path: apps/cert-manager/clusterpackage.yaml
+    path: apps/cert-manager
     repoURL: https://github.com/glasskube/TBA
     targetRevision: HEAD
 ```

 After commiting and pushing these two files, you can sync the new application via ArgoCD.
+After the sync, the `cert-manager` application
+will appear in ArgoCD.

 ### Installing kube-prometheus-stack